-In south India, the Cholas renewed their expansion in dramatic style in the closing decades of the 10th century.
+In south India, the Chola kingdom renewed its expansion in dramatic style in the closing decades of the 10th century.
 They conquered territory both within India and overseas, with expeditions to Sri Lanka and even (according to their records) as far afield as South East Asia.
-In the early 13th century, however, the Chola dominance of southern India is being challenged by other powers, in particular the resurgent Pandya dynasty.
+By the early 13th century, however, Chola dominance of southern India is being challenged by other powers, in particular the resurgent Pandya dynasty.

 It has not yet reached its full extent in terms of territorial coverage, but for internal cohesion and cultural and economic achievement, it has been at the height of its power since the days of Akbar the Great (reigned 1556-1605).
-This great Indian state is one of the great empires of world history, with a stability that rests on a tolerance between Muslims and Hindus.
+This Indian state is one of the great empires of world history, with a stability that rests on a tolerance between Muslims and Hindus.
 This allows members of both faiths to belong to a unified ruling class.

 Further south, both the Bahmani sultanate and the Vijayanagar kingdom have fragmented into numerous states.